 1. Scan the vehicle for trouble codes

-Before doing any work on your VVT solenoid connector, first, you need to scan your vehicle for trouble codes.
-To do so, hook up an OBD2 scanned to the vehicle’s main computer port.
-The computer port is located underneath the steering wheel.
-Once connected, press run and see which trouble codes your vehicle has.
+Before working on your VVT solenoid connector, first scan for trouble codes in your vehicle.
+To do this, connect an OBD2 scanner to the main computer port under the steering wheel.
+Press run to see which errors your car has.

-If there is any issue with the VVT solenoid connector, codes such as P0010, P0011, P0012, P0013, and P0014 can be triggered.
-This indicates that some part of the VVT system is malfunctioning and you should start by testing the connector.
+If there’s an issue with the VVT solenoid connector, codes such as P0010, P0011, P0012, P0013, and P0014 may appear.
+This indicates that some part of the system may be malfunctioning and you should start by testing the connector for possible causes.